Loudhailer Electric Company – original psychedelic sounds featuring members of seminal cult bands Red Guitars and Dead Fingers Talk.

 Loudhailer Electric Company are:

-Lou Duffy-Howard – The band’s songwriter and vocalist Lou Duffy-Howard had Indie chart topping success with influential indie band Red Guitars, best known for No. 1 single Good Technology and Independent album Slow to Fade, before releasing two albums on Virgin Records.
+Lou Duffy-Howard – Songwriter and vocalist Lou had Indie chart topping success with influential indie band Red Guitars, best known for No. 1 single Good Technology and Independent album Slow to Fade, before releasing two albums on Virgin Records.

 Richard Duffy-Howard – Poet, former space age trance world dub band spoken wordsmith and acoustic guitarist.